ethosdev/ethosdev.github.io/_posts/2016-06-23-ethereum-gas-fuel-and-fees.md

 ## **Conclusion**

 Gas is metering and fuel for using the World Computer and is different from the Ether fee that is charged for using the World Computer.
 There is a difference between providing enough fuel and providing enough fee.
 Running Out of Gas costs money and it is safer to offer more gas, since all unused gas is refunded.
 Gas is a core part of Ethereum and the majority of its topics have been discussed.
-There’s more to it, including estimating gas, [intrinsic gas](https://github.com/ethereum/pyethereum/blob/3841e9a406f4ca9452afa45035fb07b5ce6314d9/ethereum/transactions.py#L177), [effects on transaction size](http://ethereum.stackexchange.com/questions/1106/is-there-a-limit-for-transaction-size), and further exploration and understanding can be built on the foundations provided by this article.
+There’s more to it, including [estimating gas](https://web3js.readthedocs.io/en/v1.8.0/web3-eth.html#estimategas){:rel="nofollow"}, [intrinsic gas](https://github.com/ethereum/pyethereum/blob/3841e9a406f4ca9452afa45035fb07b5ce6314d9/ethereum/transactions.py#L177){:rel="nofollow"}, [effects on transaction size](http://ethereum.stackexchange.com/questions/1106/is-there-a-limit-for-transaction-size), and further exploration and understanding can be built on the foundations provided by this article.